Evolution of cold gas at 2<z<5: a blind search for HI and OH absorption lines towards mid-infrared color selected radio-loud AGNs: Associated absorption statistics

-Although, the most straightforward explanation for low detection rate in our sample is gas and dust poor environment at host galaxy scales but the distribution of cold gas at nuclear scales may also be influenced by the additional factors such as high intrinsic radio or ultraviolet luminosities of AGN \citep[][]{Curran10assoc, Aditya16, Grasha19} and the distribution of gas at nuclear scales in the context of unification model may also contribute \citep[][]{Gupta06uni}.
 Unfortunately, none of the CO-detected quasars from \citet[][]{Bischetti21} are bright enough at radio wavelengths to search for \hi\ 21-cm absorption.
 Interestingly, their available SDSS spectra do not show the presence of high-column density neutral gas i.e., a PDLA along the quasar sight line (although ionized gas outflows are present).
 Thus, although the molecular gas is distributed in rotating disks \citep[extent 1.7 - 10\,kpc;][]{Bischetti21}, it is oriented such that cold gas cross-section towards the quasar sight line is minimal.
-An extended bright radio source embedded in such an environment may have still shown \hi\ 21-cm absorption (e.g., refer to the cases of B2\,0902+345 and MG\,J0414+0534 in Section~\ref{sec:dets}).
+A spatially extended few kpc-sized radio source embedded in such an environment may have still shown \hi\ 21-cm absorption (e.g., refer to the cases of B2\,0902+345 and MG\,J0414+0534 in Section~\ref{sec:dets}).

 Finally, we note the non-detection towards the highest redshift quasar (\zem = 5.062) in our sample: M1312-2026 \cite[see also][for 21-cm non-detections towards two $z\sim$5 AGNs]{Carilli07}.
 This brightest radio loud quasar at $z>5$, has a radio-loudness parameter of R = $f_{\nu,5GHz}$/$f_{\nu,4400\AA}$ = $1.4\times10^4$.
 This R value is an order-of-magnitude greater than that of any other $z > 5$ AGN known-to-date \citep[][]{Momjian18, Saxena18}.
 The host galaxies of quasars at such high redshifts can be associated with large amounts of dust and molecular gas ($>10^{10}\,{\rm M_\odot}$), and high inferred star formation rates ($>100\,{\rm M_\odot\,yr^{-1}}$) \citep[][]{Venemans17, Decarli18, Feruglio18}.
 Our \hi\ 21-cm non-detection corresponds to a 5$\sigma$ upper limit of $N$(\hi)$< 4\times 10^{19}$\,\cmsq = 100\,K; $f_c$ = 1 assumed) but can miss narrow absorption components due to the RFI.
 The current SALT spectrum also covers only \lya\ emission.
 Further investigation on the nature of this very intriguing non-detection require IR spectra and sub-arcsecond scale radio imaging which are in progress.